The 2019-2020 Faculty Fellows selection process has drawn to a close. The information below is for future reference.

 - 2-3 training workshops

-- Development of “best practices”
+- Development and documentation of effective practices

 - Engage multiple faculty groups